2007 Dallas Cowboys season: Week 13: vs. Green Bay Packers

 Coming off their Thanksgiving home win over the Jets, the Cowboys stayed at home, donned their throwbacks, and played a Week 13 Thursday night intraconference duel with the Green Bay Packers.
 This match-up would be the first time since 1990 (Giants & 49ers) that two 10–1 teams would meet each other.

 In the first quarter, Dallas trailed early as Packers kicker Mason Crosby made a 47-yard field goal.
 Afterwards, the 'Boys took the lead as rookie kicker Nick Folk made a 26-yarder and a 51-yard field goal, along with QB Tony Romo completing a 3-yard TD pass to WR Patrick Crayton.
 Later, Green Bay would reply with RB Ryan Grant getting a 62-yard TD run.
 In the second quarter, the Cowboys responded with Romo completing a 26-yard TD pass to TE Anthony Fasano, along with a 10-yard TD pass to WR Terrell Owens.
 The Packers would end the half with QB Aaron Rodgers completing an 11-yard TD pass to WR Greg Jennings.

 In the third quarter, Green Bay got a 1-yard TD run for the only score of the period.
 In the fourth quarter, Dallas' Romo linked up with Crayton again on a 4-yard TD pass.
 The Packers' Crosby kicked a 52-yard field goal, and the 'Boys' Folk made a 25-yard field goal.

 With the win, the Cowboys improved to 11–1 (continuing to be their best start in franchise history) and also clinched a playoff berth.
 Hall of Fame/Former Cowboy QBs Roger Staubach and Troy Aikman were in attendance as honorary captains, along with the commemoration of the Super Bowl anniversaries of the '77 Cowboys & the '92 Cowboys.
 The Cowboys won the 10–1 duel with the win and improved to 11–1 while the Packers fell to 10–2.
-This is the last time to date that the Cowboys have beaten have the Packers at home, as the two teams would not meet in Dallas again until 2013, and the Packers have won four straight in Dallas as of 2019.
+This is the last time to date that the Cowboys have beaten have the Packers at home, as the two teams would not meet in Dallas again until 2013, and the Packers have gone 6-0-1 in Dallas as of 2025.

 For Tony Romo, he ended this part of the season with a franchise-best 33 touchdown passes.